Wet Floor Injury Compensation Claims

 Wet floors are a significant cause of slip accidents resulting in injury.
 The UK Health and Safety Executive found that wet floors cause 90% of workplace slip accidents.

 Wet floors are also a cause of injury in public spaces.
-Quittance's panel of solicitors have assisted with wet floor claims in restaurants, supermarkets and local authority premises.
+Your solicitor can assist with wet floor claims in restaurants, supermarkets and local authority premises.

 If you were injured from a slip accident on a wet floor, it might be possible to make a compensation claim.